 Do you have to write every day?

 Well, I used to write every day but not now.
-Writing every day will make you feel like it’s a work and there’s no meaning in writing a journal if you’re not feeling like it.
+Writing every day will make you feel like it’s a job and there’s no meaning in writing a journal if you’re not feeling like it.
 Nowadays, I only write when something happens or I got some thoughts that I can’t share with one, or what I realized or what I want to say to my future self or just anything.

 Best Friends?
 Nah!
 Much more than that 😉